sparkle-developer/Sparkle/README.md

 - SOS Battles (Generation 7)
 - Dynamax Adventures (Generation 8)
 - Brilliant Pokémon (Generation 8)
+- Grand Underground (Generation 8)

 Other options and features include:
 - Choosing whether or not you have the Shiny Charm.
 - Choosing whether or not you are hunting on multiple systems, as well as the amount of systems.
 - Selecting any Pokémon from Generations 1-8 as your target Pokémon.
 - Choosing whether or not this is a previous hunt from before Sparkle was installed. (you will be asked to enter the number of encounters/phases)
-- Choosing whether or not you wish to use Streamer Mode (more below).
+- Choosing between Standard, Buttonless, and Streamer Mode. (more below)
+- Choosing the color of the text in the program.
 - Small Files (more below).

 Once you have selected all of these prerequisites, the main GUI opens.
 The information on the GUI is as follows: